oracle/oci-cloud-controller-manager/docs/load-balancer-annotations.md

 This file defines a list of [Service][4] `type: LoadBalancer` annotations which are supported by the `oci-cloud-controller-manager`.

-All annotations are prefixed with `service.beta.kubernetes.io/`.
+All annotations are prefixed with `service.beta.kubernetes.io/` or `oci.oraclecloud.com/`.
 For example:

 ```yaml
 kind: Service